“My child refuses to do distance learning!”

 Encourage them to learn and to use homework to strengthen their knowledge.
 If they still refuse to do homework, let them face the natural consequences.

-Children learn fast when they face the real, natural consequence.
-They learn to connect the cause (not doing homework) and effect (consequences in school).
+Children learn fast when they face the real, natural consequences.
+Parenting doesn’t mean we are the only ones who discipline.
+Let kids learn to connect the cause (not doing homework) and effect (consequences in school).

 When you nag or push, the problem shifts to you being a pain.
 They then focus on fighting with you, which overshadows the real impact of their action.